• Skip to primary navigation

 Truthfully, I was hoping the movie would provide some clarity as to why William chose to extend his stay in the military.
 Why do the scout sniper training and why deploy again?
 What makes a man want to go back to a place where he is fired upon and where he risks being blown up?
 When your military obligation is complete why not come home?

-the seat William was sitting in when this vehicle triggered an IED (improvised explosive device)
+The seat William was sitting in when this vehicle triggered an IED (improvised explosive device).

 These men have some kind of higher calling to defend and protect our freedom and there is no fighting that.
 They have a job to do and for whatever the reasons their job isn’t finished until they say so.
 What is sad is that these marines, sailors and soldiers can go through all of that terror only to come home to the good old USA and die in some inexplicable way.
 We need to take better care of our veterans.
 American Sniper, the movie, makes that perfectly clear.

-potato leek soup shooters
+Potato leek soup shooters.

 thank a Vet for your liberty to call these Potato Leek Soup Shooters whatever you want